chrishuges/protocolsWetLab/relatedToProteomics/silacMetabolicLabelingCultureMediaPreparation.md

 # Preparing medium for metabolic SILAC labeling <!-- omit in toc -->

-This protocol was last updated - May 10, 2020 by Chris Hughes.

-This protocol describes a typical preparation of culture medium in order to perform a metabolic labeling experiment, such as SILAC.
+This document describes a typical preparation of culture medium in order to perform a metabolic labeling experiment, such as SILAC.

 <hr style="height:6pt; visibility:hidden;" />